DavidJCobb/pokeemerald/lu-docs/research/the battle system/battle execution flow.md

 Further information on `STATE_WAIT_ACTION_CONFIRMED_STANDBY` can be found at this footnote.
 I can't put it in the table because Markdown doesn't work inside of more complex HTML structures, but paragraphs don't work (well) in GitHub Markdown tables.[^STATE_WAIT_ACTION_CONFIRMED_STANDBY]

-[^STATE_WAIT_ACTION_CONFIRMED_STANDBY]: <p>We wait until all of the `gBattleControllerExecFlags` for this battler are cleared, and until the link-exec flags for all battlers are cleared.
-Then, we emit a `CONTROLLER_LINKSTANDBYMSG` message (even in local battles) and advance to `STATE_WAIT_ACTION_CONFIRMED`.</p><p>The <code>CONTROLLER_LINKSTANDBYMSG</code> message implies the behavior of <code>CONTROLLER_ENDBOUNCE</code>, is only meant to be acted on by the local player controller, and only displays a "Link standby..." textbox when specific parameters are sent.
+[^STATE_WAIT_ACTION_CONFIRMED_STANDBY]: <p>We wait until all of the <code>gBattleControllerExecFlags</code> for this battler are cleared, and until the link-exec flags for all battlers are cleared.
+Then, we emit a <code>CONTROLLER_LINKSTANDBYMSG</code> message (even in local battles) and advance to <code>STATE_WAIT_ACTION_CONFIRMED</code>.</p><p>The <code>CONTROLLER_LINKSTANDBYMSG</code> message implies the behavior of <code>CONTROLLER_ENDBOUNCE</code>, is only meant to be acted on by the local player controller, and only displays a "Link standby..." textbox when specific parameters are sent.
 Here, we'll send those parameters to the controller if: this is a Multi Battle or isn't a Double Battle (i.e. is a Single Battle); or the current battler is on the righthand flank; or the current battler is absent.
 These are the conditions in which a player may finish making all of their selections and now potentially have to wait on other players:</p><ul><li>The player can only end up in control of the right flank if they're in a Double Battle, or if they're in a Link Multi Battle and they aren't the <a href="./battle concepts.md#link-master">link master</a>.
 Either way, when they commit to a right-flank action, that's the last decision they get to make until the next turn.</li><li>The player can only have a Pokemon absent on the field if: they're in a Double Battle, and all but one of their Pokemon are fainted or unusable in battle; or they're in a Multi Battle, and all of their Pokemon are fainted but their ally is still standing.
 Absent Pokemon only lead to <code>STATE_WAIT_ACTION_CONFIRMED_STANDBY</code> in Multi Battles; otherwise they skip to <code>STATE_WAIT_ACTION_CONFIRMED</code>.
 In a Multi Battle, if all of the player's Pokemon are down, then the player has no choices to make.</li></ul><p>So... why don't we see "Link standby..." in local Double Battles?
 Well, because <code>PrintLinkStandbyMsg</code> checks if this is a link battle before actually displaying anything.</p>

 #### `SetActionsAndBattlersTurnOrder`
 This function is responsible for determining the order in which battlers' actions should occur.
 It runs as one of the `gBattleMainFunc` callbacks, but it always runs start to finish: it's not latent, but it could be made so if desired.